“My life is already ruined, so I should keep calm.”

 GM: Moore shakes his head.
 “If you’re an American citizen and you’ve been arrested in the U.S. for crimes allegedly committed in the U.S., no one from Canada has much of a leg to stand on.”

 “There’s usually only so much consulates can do during criminal proceedings anyway,” says Hill.
 “They have lists of lawyers they can put their citizens in touch with, and can give general overviews of the legal system, but they can’t spring people from jail, pay legal bills, or even give legal advice.
-The most useful thing I’ve seen one do is deliver medication that an arrested woman might not have had access to.”
+The most useful thing I’ve seen one do is deliver medication to an arrested woman.”

-“There a consulate for Canada?” asks Moore, pulling up his phone.
+“Wonder if there’s a consulate for Canada,” says Moore, pulling up his phone.
 He scrolls through it for a few seconds.